Parmigianino

 Artistically and stylistically influenced the following painters - Correggio, Raphael and Michelangelo

 Cause of Death - He descended slowly into madness becoming obsessed with alchemy.
-According to art historian Vasari "He used his brains no longer for working out fine conceptions with his pencils and colours, but wasted all his days instead over his charcoal and wood and glass bottles and such trash, spending more in a day than he earned in a week by his painting in the Steccata."
+According to Renaissance Art Historian Vasari "He used his brains no longer for working out fine conceptions with his pencils and colours, but wasted all his days instead over his charcoal and wood and glass bottles and such trash, spending more in a day than he earned in a week by his painting in the Steccata."
 His life became in a downward spiral.
 He was imprisoned in a small dank cell for several years before fleeing in the night with several other inmates.
 Penniless and homeless he died of a fever.
 He was just 37.

 Paolo Veronese